AllanOricil/frpc-echo-example/README.md

 # Simplest fRPC Example

-Contains the source code explained in the `Quick Start Guide` from https://frpc.io/getting-started/quick-start
+Contains the source code for the example explained in the [fRPC Quick Start Guide](https://frpc.io/getting-started/quick-start).
+This one actually works...

 ## Requirements